top of page

 HALF-LIFE OF MEMORY

-In 2017, my breath was taken away when I first encountered Louise Bourgeois’ sculpture , Return to Avenza II at the Dia:Beacon Museum.
-Five days later, I painted my memory of the experience.
+In 2017, I first encountered a Louise Bourgeois’ sculpture (Return to Avenza II ) at the Dia:Beacon Museum.
+Five days later, I painted my memory of the breathtaking experience.
 After nearly a year, I became curious.
 How did my visual memory of that first experience change over time?
 I made a second painting, resulting in the dyptch, Portrait of Louise, 5 days later and Portrait of Louise, 343 days later.
 These paintings became the catalyst for a larger body of work appraising my visual memory and the unstable sway of time.
 It recalls four life-changing moments, repression, acceptance and transformation.
 Each part of a journey, ranging anywhere from a few minutes to almost forty years.

 gallery 3_edited_edited.jpg